YueminLi/Disaster_Response_Pipeline/README.md

 Github: https://github.com/YueminLi

 ## License
-Usage is provided under the [MIT License].
+Usage is provided under the MIT License.
 See LICENSE for the full details.